 Overview of supported operations

-Now that we know the logical representation of an array, let's examine how to create, update, and traverse one.
+Now that we know the logical representation of an array, let's examine how to create, access, modify, and traverse one.
 Almost all major programming languages support arrays in some form.

 Creating an array

 The syntax and rules for creating an array depend on the programming language.
-An array with a fixed size cannot be modified after creation, and all data items in an array must be of the same type.
+A fixed-size array cannot be resized after creation, though its individual elements can still be modified, and all data items in an array must be of the same type.

 Creating an array of fixed size and datatype